sammycool04/IST-303-Group5/README.md

 User stories will be drafted and appropriately scheduled in order to organize related activities throughout this project time-frame.
 The user stories will center around requirements for what the user interface will include, what the web application ranking options will include, as well as accessiblity to the web application.
-Data sources will be identified, validated, and documented to ensure that the web application is held up by realistic data or inferred by real data.
+Data sources will be identified, validated, and documented to ensure that the web application is held up by by realistic data or inferred by real data.

---
+### PROJECT CONCEPT PRESENTATION PART A FEEDBACK AND NEXT STEPS:
+* Stakeholder feedback via survey responses from classmates will be sought.
+A survey will be drafted and distributed to refine preference categories.
+* propertyfinder.ae was suggested for review for ideas
+* Looking beyond API sources was suggested for data sources to ensure un-biased data is used
+* Query on what indexes will be used was brought up to offset implied or direct bias